-If a crime of domestic violence, dating violence, sexual assault, or stalking should occur, it is recommended, but not mandated, that the offense be reported to the local Police, the LECOM Police and Security Office, and/or the Seton Hill University Police Department as outlined above in the "Reporting a Crime" section.
+If a crime of domestic violence, dating violence, sexual assault, or stalking should occur, it is recommended, but not mandated, that the offense be reported to the local police, any of the LECOM Police and Security Offices, and/or the Seton Hill University Police Department as outlined above in the "Reporting a Crime" section.
 It is critical that fragile evidence of the crime is preserved and collected as soon as possible if subsequent prosecution of the offender is to be successful.

 The victim also has the availability of on campus and community counseling services for support and assistance.
 This is available throughout the investigation and prosecutorial process, if reported, as well as subsequent recovery from the traumatic event.
-Providers of counseling services are: